cchurch/api-docs/source/includes/_api_aaa.md

 This is to push important notices such as "Terms and Conditions (2015)".
 The client software must call **GET** to see if the user needs to agree to the notice.
-If the user does then the client software should popup a notice box.
-If the user agrees to the terms then then **PUT** call should be placed for the notice.
+If the user has an **action needed** then the client software should popup a notice box for the given **notice title**.

+If the user agrees to the terms then a **PUT** call should be placed for the notice.
 A past due user is subject to suspension of services, and may not be allowed to login.

 ### HTTP Request